luigi311/DB-LoadTest/README.md

     --instances: Number of parallel instances to run.
     --fetch_size (optional): Number of rows to fetch per batch.
 Default is 0 (no fetch).
 Use -1 to fetch all rows at once.
     --database (optional): Database type (postgres or oracle).
 Default is postgres.
+    --print (optional): Print the query results.
+Default is False.

 ### Example
   ```bash